Diagnose user logon issues

-- NTUser.dat files in the root folder may not be visible to end users.
+- NTUser.dat files in the root folder might not be visible to end users.
 However, they are included in the profile drilldown and displayed in the list of files in Root Folder.

 - There are some hidden files in AppData folder which are not included in profile drilldown.

-- Number of files and profile size data may not match with the data in the Personalization panel due to certain Windows limitations.
+- Number of files and profile size data might not match with the data in the Personalization panel due to certain Windows limitations.

 This is the time taken to “hand off” keyboard and mouse control to the user after the user profile has been loaded.
 It is normally the longest duration out of all the phases of the logon process and is calculated as Interactive Session duration = Desktop Ready Event Timestamp (EventId 1000 on VDA) - User Profile Loaded Event Timestamp (EventId 2 on VDA).
 Interactive Session has three subphases: Pre-userinit, Userinit, and Shell.
-Hovering over Interactive Session displays a tooltip showing the subphases, the time taken for each subphase, the total cumulative time delay between these subphases, and a link to the documentation.
+Hover over the Interactive Session to see a tooltip showing the following:

 This feature is available on VDAs 1811 and later.
-If you have launched sessions on Sites earlier than 7.18 and then upgraded to 7.18 , a ‘Drilldown unavailable due to server error’ message is displayed.
-However, if you have launched sessions after upgrade, no error message is displayed.
+If you have launched sessions on Sites earlier than 7.18 and then upgraded to 7.18, a ‘Drilldown unavailable due to server error’ message is displayed.
+However, if you have launched sessions after an upgrade, no error message is displayed.

 To view the time duration of each subphase, enable Audit process tracking on the VM (VDA).
 When the Audit process tracking is disabled (default), the time duration of Pre-userinit and the combined time duration of Userinit and Shell are displayed.
 You can enable Audit process tracking through a Group Policy Object (GPO) as follows:

-- Create a new GPO and edit it using the GPO editor.
+- Create a GPO and edit it using the GPO editor.

 - Go to Computer Configuration > Windows Settings > Security Settings > Local Policies > Audit Policy.